rwieruch/blog_robinwieruch_content/react-hooks.md

 {{% chapter_header "What changes due to React Hooks?" "react-hooks-future" %}}

+Every time a new feature is introduced, people are concerned about it.
+There is one side of the group that is ecstatic about the change, and the other side that fears the change.
+I heard the most common concerns for React Hooks are:

+* Everything changes! *Subtle panic mode ...*
+* React is becoming bloated like Angular!
+* It’s useless, classes worked fine.
+* It’s magic!

+**Let me address these concerns here:**

-React Hooks will change how we write React applications in the future.
-But right now, nothing changes, because everything stays backward compatible.
-You can still write class components with local state and lifecycle methods and advanced patterns such as Higher-Order Components or Render Prop Components.
-See how I upgraded all my open source projects to React 16.6. from older versions and none of of these projects had problems because the React team made sure everything still works.
-It will stay the same with React 16.7.
+**Everything changes:** React Hooks will change how we write React applications in the future.
+However, at the moment, nothing changes.
+You can still write class components with local state and lifecycle methods and deploy advanced patterns such as Higher-Order Components or Render Prop Components.
+Nobody takes these learnings away from you.
+See how I upgraded all my open source projects from older versions to React 16.6. and none of of these projects had problems.
+They are using HOCs, Render Props and I believe even the old context API (correct me if am wrong).
+Everything I have learned all these years still works.
+The React team makes sure that React stays backward compatible.
+It will be the same with React 16.7.

 {{% pin_it_image "react backward compatibility" "img/posts/react-hooks/react-upgrades.jpg" "is-src-set" %}}

-The React team utilizes hooks as an invention to run a marathon with React an not to win a sprint.
+**React is becoming bloated like Angular:** React was always seen as a library with a slim API.
+That's true and shall be true in the future.
+However, in order to adjust things that were the status quo of building component-based applications a few years ago, and not to be overtaken by other libraries who adapt to the new status quo, React introduces changes in favor of older APIs.
+If React would start out fresh this year, maybe there would be only function components and hooks.
+But React was released a couple of years ago and needs to adapt to keep up with the status quo or to invent the status quo.
+Maybe there will follow deprecations of React class components and lifecycle methods in a few years in favor of React function components and hooks, but at the moment, the React team keeps React class components in their repertoire of tools.
+After all, the React team utilizes hooks as an invention to run a marathon with React an not to win a sprint.
 Obviously, React Hooks add yet another API to React, but it is in favor to simplify React's API in the future.
-Maybe there will follow deprecations of React class components and lifecycle methods in a few years in favor of React function components and hooks, but at the moment, the React team keeps React class components in their repertoire of tools.
+I like this transition more than having a React 2 where everything is different.

-Imagine you would start from zero to learn React and you would be introduced to React with Hooks.
+**It’s useless, classes worked fine:** Imagine you would start from zero to learn React and you would be introduced to React with Hooks.
 Maybe {{% a_blank "create-react-app" "https://github.com/facebook/create-react-app" %}} wouldn't start out with a React class component but with a React function component.
 Everything you need to learn for your components would be React Hooks.
-They manage state and side-effects.
-Everything a React class component did for you before.
-It will be simpler for React beginners to learn without all the other overhead that comes with JavaScript classes.
+They manage state and side-effects, so you would only need to know about the state and the effect hook.
+It's everything a React class component did for you before.
+It will be simpler for React beginners to learn React without all the other overhead that comes with JavaScript classes (inheritance, this, bindings, super, ...).
 Imagine React Hooks as a new way of how to write React components - It's a new mindset.
+I am a skeptical person myself, but once I wrote a couple of simpler scenarios with React Hooks, I was convinced that this is the simplest way to write but also to learn React.
+As someone who is doing lots of React workshops, I argue that it takes away all the frustration classes bring on the table for React beginners.

+**It’s magic:** React is known to be down to earth with JavaScript.
+Writing React applications makes you a better JavaScript developer - that's one of the best things about React when someone asks me: "Why should I learn React?".
+Whether there comes another library in the future or not, everyone is prepared by honing their JavaScript skills and general programming skills when using React.
+It's one of the things that made Redux, often used in React, popular: There is no magic, it is plain JavaScript.
+Now these React Hooks come along the way, introduce something stateful in a previously often pure function component, and many don't understand what's going on under the hood.
+I am honest here and admit: I don't understand it 100% myself yet.
+But think about it this way: A function component in React is not a mere function.
+You still have to import React as library to your source code file.
+It does something with your function, because the function becomes a function component in React land.
+This function component comes with hidden implementations that were there all the time.
+How else would it have been possible to use functions as function components as we did it before React Hooks were introduced?
+And people accepted it too, even though it's kinda magic.
+Now, the only thing changed (and maybe it has already been this way before) is that these function components come with an extra hidden object that keeps track of hooks.

+**Finally, think about it this way:** Component-based solutions such as Angular, Vue, and React are pushing the boundaries of web development with every release.
+They build up on top of technologies that were invented more than two decades ago.
+They adapt them to make web development effortless in 2018 and not 1998.
+They optimize them like crazy to meet the needs in the here and now.
+We are building web applications with components and not with HTML templates anymore.
+We are not there yet, but I imagine a future where we sit together and invent a component-based standard for the browser.
+Angular, Vue and React are only the spearhead of this movement.

 In the following, I want to dive into a few popular React Hooks by example to get you up to speed.
 All examples can be found in this {{% a_blank "GitHub repository" "https://github.com/the-road-to-learn-react/react-hooks-introduction" %}}.